Skip to content

 • Purchase URL: Direct checkout URL you can place in pricing tables or CTA buttons.
 It adds the package to cart and redirects to checkout.

-Custom fields by package: With the Membership add-on, you can assign custom fields to specific packages from each custom field’s create/edit form.
+Custom fields by package: With the Membership add-on, you can assign custom fields to specific packages from each custom field’s create/edit form (Listings → Custom Fields → Related Packages).
+In each package editor, the Available Custom Fields info box (under the Dashboard Modules area) shows the final custom fields available for that package.
 See Custom Fields documentation.

 4. Mass Membership (Optional): In the package edit screen, you’ll see a Mass Memberships section.
 This lets you assign this package to existing users in bulk: